julianghill/openrelik-worker-chopchopgo/README.md

 ## Credits

-Credit for ChopChopGo goes to the Keyboard Cowboys / M00NL1G7 team.
+Credit for ChopChopGo goes to M00NL1G7.
 This worker merely packages the tool for OpenRelik automation.